 1. One card is enough

 Once you’re at an eligible age to apply for a credit card, you’ll have plenty of options, but one card should be enough to handle your needs.
 Applying for multiple cards in a short amount of time and piling up credit inquiries can affect your credit score.
-Limiting your credit card usage to one card can make your credit-building easier to manage on a hectic student schedule.
-You can narrow down cards you have the best approval chances for without a hard credit check using Bankrate’s CardMatch™ tool.
+Limiting your credit card usage to one card can make your credit-building journey easier to manage on a hectic student schedule.

 2. Only spend what you can pay back